Narrative Systems • Worldbuilding Structure • Visual-Narrative Direction

 Contact

-Send a short note about what already exists, what feels unclear, and what kind of outcome would help the project move forward.
+Send a short note about what already exists, what feels unclear, and what kind of support might be useful.

-A project-fit review is a brief first look, not a full documentation pass.
-If the project needs deeper work, I’ll suggest a clear next step and possible scope.
+A project-fit review is a brief first look, not a full written audit.

 I usually respond within 24 business hours.